Apple Home

-Apple Home (previously branded as Apple HomeKit) is a smart home platform developed by Apple Inc. that lets users configure, communicate with and control smart appliances using Apple devices.
-Apple Home communicates with devices using the eponymous HomeKit software framework and the open Matter standard.
-By designing rooms, items and actions in Apple Home, users can enable automations in the home through a voice command to Siri or through Apple's Home app or third party apps.
+Apple Home is a smart home platform developed by Apple that lets users configure, communicate with and control smart appliances using Apple devices.
+Apple Home communicates with devices using the HomeKit software framework developed by Apple and the open Matter standard.
+By designing rooms, items and actions in Apple Home, users can enable automations in the home through a voice command to Siri or through Apple's Home app or third-party apps.
 With Apple Home, developers are able to create complex applications in order to manage accessories at a high level.

 Apple Home primarily competes with smart home platforms such as Amazon Alexa and Google Home.
 As of 2024, Apple lists over 1,000 devices compatible with Apple Home, compared to 10,000 for Google and 85,000 for Amazon.

 Overview

 HomeKit standard

 Apple's HomeKit framework was introduced on iPhones and iPads on September 17, 2014, with iOS 8.
 The framework allowed third-party apps to interface with HomeKit devices using Siri and allow remote access through home hubs.

 HomeKit was created to make tasks inside the home easier and provide users with methods and tools to change and adapt certain home capabilities to their specific desires.
 HomeKit manages connected home appliances through the HomeKit Accessory Protocol (HAP).
 Messages from HomeKit are continuously sent to powered devices, which incorporate fields which recognize the specific accessory and what category it is under.
 Each category has a code that is used to identify what the device is.
 It also identifies itself with the Global State Number (GSN).
 This number is increased each time that the state of the accessory is altered.
 Like most Apple devices, Apple Continuity Protocols are used.
 Continuity protocols consist of wireless technologies, such as Bluetooth and Wi-Fi.
 They can be conducted through device-to-device connection.

 HomeKit uses Wi-Fi, Bluetooth and Thread protocols to communicate with devices.
 Manufacturers of HomeKit-enabled devices are required to enroll in the MFi Program.
 Apple also formerly provided documentation for creating non-commercial HomeKit accessories to any member of the Apple Developer Program.
 Initially, all HomeKit-based products were required to include an encryption co-processor.
 The latter requirement was later changed in iOS 11, which added support for software-based authentication.
 Equipment manufactured without HomeKit support can be enabled for use through a gateway product, such as a bridge that connects those devices to the HomeKit service.